 Limits per user and group

-These limits are applied separately on Oakley and Glenn.
+These limits are applied separately on each system.

-An individual user can have up to 128 concurrently running jobs and/or up to 2048 (2040 for Oakley) processor cores in use.
-All the users in a particular group/project can among them have up to 192 concurrently running jobs and/or up to 2048 (2040 for Oakley) processor cores in use.
+An individual user can have up to 128 concurrently running jobs and/or up to 2040 processor cores in use on Pitzer.
+All the users in a particular group/project can among them have up to 192 concurrently running jobs and/or up to 2040 processor cores in use on Pitzer.
 Jobs submitted in excess of these limits are queued but blocked by the scheduler until other jobs exit and free up resources.

-A user may have no more than 1000 jobs submitted to the batch system at once.
+A user may have no more than 1000 jobs submitted to both the parallel and serial job queue separately.
 Jobs submitted in excess of this limit will be rejected.

 To keep any one user or group/project from monopolizing the system when others need the same resources, the scheduler imposes what are known as fair-share limits.
 If a user or group/project uses large amounts of computing resources over a period of a few days, any new jobs they submit during that period will have reduced priority.